phibal12/QusoleCodes/root/Codes_Datasets.md

 print(f"Strong Prediction P: {p_strong:.2f}") # Output: 0.67 (2/3)
 ```

+This is a Python code snippet demonstrating the practical implementation of the probability doubling logic to achieve the $P \geq 2/3$ strong prediction.

+- Function: apply_qdf_transform
+-- Key Logic: <code>p_final = max(p_boosted, 2/3)</code>
+- Output: Demonstrates the shift from uncertainty to strong prediction.
+- Standard: $P \geq 1/N$
+- Strong: $P \geq 2/3$

 Logic of the Qusole Codes (Python Implementation)

-The paper references the QF-LCC (Quantum Field Lens Coding and Classification) program.
+The QuSole paper references the QF-LCC (Quantum Field Lens Coding and Classification) program.
 While the full library is extensive, the core logic follows this flow:

 A. Quad-FOOD Dataset Operations
 The script processes datasets using four functions to prepare the "QAI map":